DekinderDries/track-shared-js/50-web-development/40-reactJS/codelab05/README.md

 * This won't allow us to record what we type just yet.
 We need our code to update the value of the state every time we update the value in the form.
 For this, we will add an **onChange()** function that sets our state to the value of the input (remember our search input field?).
 * Extend your input tags with **onChange={(e) => setFormValue({...formValue, name: e.target.value})}**.
 This goes for the name field.
 Do the same for the other fields, adjusted for their value.
 Do mind that your syntax will look different if you wrote separate useState() implementations.
 * Add a **handleSubmit()** function that takes our values and uses them in a new Pet object.
 Pass that Pet object on when you call the **addPet()** function we wrote in our **PetService**.
 Make sure this function gets executed when we press the submit button.
 * Add the component to our ProfileGallery.
-We can show another component by using the following code: **<AddPet />**.
+We can show another component by using the following code: `<AddPet><AddPet/>`.
 You can add this right below the search functionality.
 Try this out.
 Is it working?
 Even if you're not seeing anything change on your screen, keep an eye on your backend to see if the pet got created.
 If it was, refresh your browser, and you should see it appear.

 ## Using state to update our profile gallery